-At home superficial peels, work like a mild exfoliation.
+At home superficial peels are similar to a mild exfoliation.

 And whilst they won’t permanently resolve your skin problems, they can make your skin appear brighter.

-A bit like a glass of good wine, at the end of a stressful day.
+A little like a glass of good wine, at the end of a stressful day.

 Benefits of Superficial Skin Peeling